Goldman Sachs Global Environmental Impact Equity Portfolio Fund

 - 30% Club Japan – Goldman Sachs Asset Management became a member of the 30% Club’s Japan Investors Group in February 2020.

-- UK Stewardship Code – Signatory to the 2020 UK Stewardship Code, previously a signatory to the 2012 code.
+- UK Stewardship Code – Signatory to the 2020 UK Stewardship Code since 2022 and were previously a signatory to the 2012 code.

 - Asia Corporate Governance Association (ACGA) – Goldman Sachs Asset Management joined the ACGA in 2022 and is a member of the China Working Group.